 As you look at your business, you will want to incorporate separation of duties to other key areas, such as: Purchasing, Accounts Payable, Payroll, Inventory Management, etc. By documenting these processes and assigning responsibilities (and oversight), you not only reduce the risk of loss, but you will also find ways to improve your business along the way and increase operational transparency with your staff.
 All these key components are critical for growing your business.

-Would you like a complete list of the Financial Protection Toolkit tips?
-Click the button below!
+Click the blue button below if you would like a complete list of our Financial Protection Toolkit tips!